amleighfield/portfolio/portfolio.md

 Useful commands for GIT, for reference:
 - git init - Observe the current directory
 - git status - Detail current statis of repository
-- git add <filename> - File stated will be tracked from this point onwards
+- git add {filename} - File stated will be tracked from this point onwards
 - git commit -m 'message' - Commits all tracked files, with the message given within quotation

 Set details of user: